jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Core-Concepts.md

 #### Border Gateway Route Table Priority

-Border Gateway route table supports two routing methods: Transmission (dynamic)) route and static route.
+Border Gateway Route Table supports two types of route: Transmission route (including the route learned by BGP) and static route.

 The valid route table of Border Gateway will select the valid routes according to type of next hop of route, route type, route Metric and other different levels:
 * Step 1: Select the route of the highest type of next hop priority.
 If the unique route entry can be confirmed, return to this route.
 At present, the VPC Attachment priority value is 100, the Private Virtual Interface/Hosted Private Virtual Interface priority value is 120 and the VPN channel priority value is 140.
 The smaller the priority value, the higher the route priority.
 If there are many routes of the same priority, continue comparing the next factor;